App Store Commissions: An ASC 606 Accounting Guide

 Data Extraction

-To compile all necessary data for accurate accounting, the Summary Sales and Financial reports need to be downloaded from Apple’s website.
-They have not been changed in almost ten years, and Apple’s customer support does not generally respond to queries about the reports.
+To compile all necessary data for as accurate accounting as possible, the Summary Sales and Financial reports need to be downloaded from Apple’s website.
+They have not been changed in almost ten years, and Apple’s Customer Support does not generally respond to queries about the reports.

 Summary Sales Report

-The Apple Summary Sales Report is highly opaque, but it contains the needed information to do subscription revenue accounting according to GAAP, except for settlement entries (which are on the Financial Report).
+The Apple Summary Sales Report is highly opaque, but it contains the needed information to do subscription revenue accounting except for settlement entries (which are on the Financial Report).

-1. Report Frequency: This is a daily report, though it can be run monthly.
+1. This is a daily report, though it can be run monthly.

-2. No Unique Identifiers: Subscription transactions are aggregated by date and stock-keeping unit (SKU).
-Apple does not provide transaction-level reporting, making it impossible to split transactions into individual invoices and line items.
-A unique identifier has to be created by concatenating the row number, SKU, and report date.
+2. No unique identifiers - Subscription transactions are aggregated by date and stock-keeping unit (SKU).
+At this time, Apple does not provide transaction-level reporting, and it is not possible to split transactions into individual invoices and line items.
+As such, a unique identifier has to be created through concatenation and use of the row number, SKU, and report date.

-3. Implicit Fees: Apple fees must be derived.
-Instead of an actual fee amount or percentage, they provide a "Proceeds Reason" (Rate After One Year or NULL), requiring you to determine the percentage based on your agreement (typically 30% in year one, 15% thereafter, but it could differ depending on your organization).
+3. Implicit fees - Apple fees have to be derived.
+Instead of an actual fee amount or %, they provide a “Proceeds Reason” (Rate After One Year or NULL) - and you have to determine what % it is based on your agreement (typically 30% in year one, 15% thereafter, but could be different depending on your organization).

-4. No Direct Connection Between Subscriptions and Related Refunds: This makes direct allocation for reversing/offsetting subscription revenue difficult.
+4. No direct connection between Subscriptions and related Refunds if issued.
+This makes getting direct allocation for reversing/offsetting subscription revenue difficult.

-7. No Bad Debt: Only successfully paid subscriptions are populated on the report, so bad debt isn’t a concept for Apple transactions.
+7. No Bad Debt: Only successfully paid subscriptions are populated on the report, so bad debt isn’t a concept for Apple transactions in this regard.

-8. Data Retention: Apple limits data retention to 12 months.
+8. Apple limits data retention to 12 months.

-10. Backdated Summary Sales Reports: As of 1/1/24, Apple began backdating the summary sales reports for additional sales and refunds.
-If the report reconciles for January 2024, pulling the January report again in March and re-reconciling could show new sales added or refunds reversed without notification.
-This can account for 10-15% of adjustments to the past month’s revenues from Apple.
+9. Backdated Summary Sales Reports: As of 1/1/24 - Apple began backdating the summary sales reports for additional sales and refunds.
+As such, if the report reconciles for, say, January 2024, if you pull down the January report again in March and re-reconcile, there is a chance that new sales were added or refunds reversed without notification.
+This can be up to 10-15% of adjustments to the past month’s revenues from Apple.

 Financial Report

-1. Report Frequency: This is a monthly report that comes out 4-5 days after the last day of the month.
-It makes it impossible to reconcile your cash account until then, but you can get close using the Summary Sales Report data.
+1. This is a monthly report that comes out 4-5 days after the last day of the month.
+This makes it impossible to reconcile your cash account until then, but you can get close using the Summary Sales Report data.

-2. Settlement Date: The settlement date for accounting has to be inferred from the settlement date on the report.
+2. The Settlement Date for accounting has to be inferred from the settlement date on the report.
 Apple settles 35 days after the settlement date on the report.
 Apple’s Settlement Policy can support this in the App Store Agreement.

 Accounting - Journal Entries